 This module is relevant to a wide range of practitioners working with those affected by prostate cancer.

-Benefits of taking the course to the individual, the organisation and the patient
+Benefits of taking the module to the individual, the organisation and the patient

 For the individual, it provides an opportunity to enhance and deepen knowledge and understanding of prostate cancer and its management and also recent research findings underpinning both current and future practice.
 Individuals have the opportunity on the module to listen to expert clinicians and also service users and also have the opportunity to interact with each other and share ideas and experience.
 Critical reflection on current practice and how this might be improved for the benefit of both the service and patient is encouraged.